Glossary of Concordium Terms#

 One of a number of independent, trustworthy individuals who serve guardians in the election.
 All guardians must participate in a key ceremony to create a key to encrypt the election and may participate in the accompanying tally ceremony(s) to decrypt the tally(s).
 A guardian is available if they are available for the tally ceremony.
 A guardian is missing if they cannot attend the tally ceremony.

 Before opening an account on the Concordium Platform, one’s real-world identity must be verified and recorded by an identity provider.
-A user’s identity is anonymous on-chain, however this anonymity can be revoked and their real-world identity revealed in response to a valid request from a government authority.
+A user’s identity is encrypted on-chain, however their real-world identity can be disclosed in response to a valid request from a government authority.

 See identity provider.